The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 Participants first began to use LLM chatbots for mental health support through their appreciation of the chatbot's conversational and empathetic interface, and its potential to provide support during moments when traditional services were either unavailable or cost-prohibitive.
 For example, Jiho described how emotional feedback from the chatbot persuaded him to be emotional in response, echoing Rogers' ideas around \therapykeyword{congruence} between supporter and supportee.
 Jiho described to us how he ``\textit{got so very angry about [ChatGPT's] response that I said something emotional}'' and that its empathetic feedback is what helped him learn that ``\textit{oh, I can use this for mental health or emotional suggestions}.''
 Andre described to us how LLM chatbots were there for him when no one else was: \begin{quote} ``I remember the day I first used ChatGPT for mental health perfectly.
 I was feeling depressed, but a psychologist was not available at the moment, and it was too much of a burden to speak to my friend about this subject specifically.
 ChatGPT popped out in my mind---I said, why not give it a go?
 Then, I started using it as a psychologist.
 I shared my situation, it gave advice, and I could empty all the stress.
 I just had the need to speak to someone.'' --- \textit{Andre} \end{quote}

-For some participants, LLM chatbots became a surrogate for human interaction in times of stress or loneliness.
+For some participants, \inhwaedit{their initial use of }LLM chatbots \inhwaedit{for support was when they could serve as} a surrogate for human interaction in times of stress or loneliness.
 Participants appreciated the instantaneous responses they received from LLM chatbots and their constant availability.
 These narratives highlighted a common pattern of participants leveraging the general-purpose nature of chatbots for mental health support due to a lack of access to other mental health resources.
 This initial engagement set the stage for more nuanced interactions as participants began to explore new ways to use LLM chatbots for their mental health.

 Participants described using LLM chatbots for tasks that were intermingled with mental health support needs, tasks that they may not have asked a therapist or mental health professional for, such as drafting emails for them while cheering them on.
 Participants generally did not expect in-depth therapy or diagnosis from the chatbot initially, but were just looking for a listening ear, basic guidance, or a simple space to articulate their thoughts.
 This varied nature of initial engagements and expectations underscored the flexibility to various contexts that LLM chatbots promised.